rmarji/AI-Principles-Book/content/chapters/chapter-9.md

 ## Conclusion

 Architect the Future Org captures the essential challenge of scaling AI from personal productivity to organizational capability.
-The principles that make individuals effective with AI—context, matching, transitions, collaboration—must be embedded in organizational structures, processes, and culture to scale.
+The principles that make individuals effective with AI-context, matching, transitions, collaboration-must be embedded in organizational structures, processes, and culture to scale.

 Successful organizational AI adoption requires leaders who can articulate compelling vision while acknowledging uncertainty, who invest generously in development while maintaining business discipline, who establish protective governance while enabling innovation, and who drive change while respecting human concerns.
 These leaders understand that AI transformation is fundamentally about people, culture, and organizational capability rather than merely technology deployment.